Deep Review

 Fine-Tuning vs RAG vs Prompt Injection: Which One Actually Works (Spoiler: Usually RAG)

 Fine-tuning is expensive, slow, and usually wrong.
 Prompt injection is fragile.
 We explain why RAG works for 95% of what you're trying to do—and when it fails.
-Most solopreneurs are spending $2,000-$10,000 on fine-tuning when a $200 retrieval setup would solve their actual problem in weeks, not months.
+Founders chase fine-tuning and prompt injection tricks while RAG solves their problem cheaper and faster.
+Here's what actually works for one-person businesses.

 Tools compared6